Scouts planted half a million trees across the UK in 2007, to mark the centenary of Scouting.

 Scouts have a Motto, Promise and Law which they learn before they are formally invested into the Troop.
 For Scouts who want to be recognised for their achievements, there are Challenge Awards and Activity Badges, which can be worn on their uniform.
 The highest Challenge badge is the Chief Scout’s Gold Award.

-Richmondshire operates 6 Scout Troops, which are located at Barton, Brompton-on-Swale, Catterick Garrison, Richmond, Fremmington and and Leyburn.
-Cubs who wish to transfer to Scouts from Catterick Village and Colburn would normally go to Catterick Garrison and those from Hawes would go to Leyburn.
+Richmondshire operates 6 Scout Troops, which are located at Barton, Catterick Garrison, Catterick Village, Richmond, Fremington(Reeth) and and Leyburn.
+Cubs who wish to transfer to Scouts from Colburn would normally go to Catterick Garrison.

 Please contact us for details of dates, venues and start times if your child is interested in joining Scouts in Richmondshire District or, if you have got an interest in helping us out, then please get in touch – we’d love to hear from you.